-- There will be no centralised counselling by XLRI for final admissions.
+- There will be no centralized counselling by XLRI for admissions.

 XAT Counselling Procedure 2018

-Candidates qualifying minimum marks requirement in XAT Cut Off are eligible to participate in counselling procedure for XAT.
-The process will be done in online mode.
+Candidates who clear the cutoff for XAT are eligible to participate in the selection rounds of different colleges.
+The process for XAT Counselling is done in online mode.
 The steps involved in the procedure is as follows:

 Step 1 – Registration for Counselling

-- Before starting the counselling procedure, all the selected candidates aree required to register for it.
+- Before appearing for XAT counselling, all the selected candidates are required to register for it.

-- It can be done by providing the required credentials.
+- It can be done by providing the required credentials on the official website of your preferred college.

 - With that, candidates are required to make the payment.

-- One must take note that the fee varies as per the institutes.
+- One must take note that the fee varies as per the institute.

-- Post successful registration, candidates must pay the fee for the courses he/she has selected.
+- Post successful registration, candidates must pay the fee for the courses he has selected.

 - Failure to pay XAT counsellingfee will result in cancellation of admission.